potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 </system>
 ```

-- The `name` and `version` attributes together specify the name of an executable
+- `name` and `version`: Together, specify the name of an executable or script
-or script called `<name>-<version>`, which must be placed in the `./programs`
+`<name>-<version>`, which must be placed in the `./programs` directory.
+For
-directory.
-For example, the solver referenced by the [run template] in the
+example, the solver referenced by the [run template] in the configuration is
-configuration is `./programs/clingo-5.8.0`.
-You can freely modify this script
+`./programs/clingo-5.8.0`.
+You can freely modify this script as needed.
-as needed.
-- The `measures` attribute specifies the name of a [result parser] used during
+- `measures`: The name of the [result parser] used to evaluate benchmark
-benchmark result evaluation.
-This does not affect benchmark script generation.
+results.
+This does not affect script generation.
-- The `config` attribute refers to the configuration to use for running this
+- `config`: The configuration to use for running this system.
-system.
-- The `cmdline` attribute is optional and can be any string, which will be passed
-to the system regardless of the setting.
+- `cmdline` (optional): Any string to be passed to the system, regardless of
+the setting.
-- The `cmdline_post` attribute is similar but is placed after `setting.cmdline`
+- `cmdline_post` (optional): Like `cmdline`, but placed after `setting.cmdline`
-in the order of arguments.
+in the argument order.

 A runscript can contain any number of systems, each with any number of
 settings.